williamcioffi/snippets/README.md

 a trivial example of how to run a glmm (logistic) using `lme4::glmer`

 ### logit\_speed\_test.R
-i was curious if the different ways of implementing logit and invlogit made a difference for speed in R. looks like `exp` is expensive.
+I was curious if the different ways of implementing logit and invlogit made a difference for speed in R. looks like `exp` is expensive.

 ### recursive\_copy.sh
-i can never remember the syntax. also this works on macos.
+I can never remember the syntax. also this works on macos.